RhodriJ9/DynamicForm/README.md

 - Responsive design that provides a good user experience on mobile

+## Known Bugs

+- Validation message for checkboxes break after deselecting.
+Yup sees the value is being set as 'on', even though the value is true in formData.
+Form validation is functioning as it should, but ideally the error message should re-appear.

 ## Setting up the Project

 ### 1. Install the dependancies